nimamasoumi/CS_Repertoire/README.md

 3. Formal configuration management which is using App.config
 4. Several modifiers such as partial and out.
 5. Event concept, standard event handlers, customg EventArgs, and subscribe/unsubscribe events
+6. Delegate keyword with its comparison to the event